 Service Level Agreement

-To qualify as a supported eClassroom, the facility must have been planned and implemented in close consultation with Information Technology Services.
-Ad hoc facilities and those funded by grants or faculty start-up funds can be qualified as supported e-classrooms only after having been approved by the Information Technology Advisory Committee.
+To qualify as a supported departmental computer lab, the facility must have been planned and implemented in close consultation with Information Technology Services.
+Ad hoc facilities and those funded by faculty start-up funds can be qualified as supported labs only after having been approved by the Information Resources Advisory Committee.
+Computer labs initially funded from external (non-Denison) sources may qualify for Information Technology Services support and equipment replacement (at university expense) if: 1) the lab becomes an integral part of the department's curricular offering, and 2) a Service Level Agreement for the lab is recommended by Information Technology Services and approved by the Information Resources Advisory Committee at least two calendar years before the equipment in the lab is to be replaced.

 The staff of Information Technology Services will: